-Scroll down to grab your free mammal sort and then hop on over and grab our Honey Science for even more fun!
+Scroll down to grab your free mammal sort and then hop on over and grab our 30 Science Experiments that will leave your kids’ jaws dropped!

 First, I printed off the animal cards on cardstock to make them durable enough for reuse and then cut along the outside borders to separate the pieces.